mglush/ping-client/README.md

-# UDP Ping Client Implementation in Python.
+# UDP Ping Software Implementation in Python.
 #### By Michael Glushchenko for UCSB CS176A Spring 2022 (Computer Networking).
 ###### Partners with Jack Rollinson.